v2rayA/v2raya.github.io/content/en/docs/prologue/installation/alpine.md

 Save the file, and then give the file executable permissions.

-### Install the iptables module and release the 2017 port
+### Install the iptables module and make the 2017 port accessible

 ```bash
 apk add iptables ip6tables